 What I Offer

 I offer one-hour sessions to adults and young people (aged 16+) from a safe, welcoming, comfortable and relaxed space in the centre of Cheltenham.
 I have experience of supporting clients through a wide range of issues and welcome people from all backgrounds and walks of life.
 It can be difficult trying to choose the right counsellor without being face to face.
-That’s why I offer a reduced rate first session to give us the chance to meet before deciding to work together.
+That’s why I offer a reduced rate first session to give us the chance to meet with no obligation before deciding to work together.
 I am happy to work with both long term clients and also with clients who prefer a more focussed, specific and time-limited approach.

 How Counselling & Creative Arts Therapies Can Help

 In modern terms, the words counselling and (talking) therapy are often used to mean the same thing.
-However, it is a process that anyone can seek when they are experiencing difficulty in life, with emotions or in relationships.
+However, it is a process that anyone can seek when they are experiencing difficulty in life, with emotions, with mental health or in relationships.
 Counselling is also suitable for anyone who wishes to gain a clearer understanding of themselves and how they relate to the world around them, or to explore how they are affected by past events.
 It is an opportunity to work through issues in a safely held space and gain the skills to understand yourself better.

 Daily life can seem like an uphill struggle and become even more chaotic & cluttered if we are weighed down with the burden of our issues.
 Making an hour a week for counselling can be a step towards learning to make more space for you and help to navigate life more effectively.

-I welcome enquiries, which are treated confidentially and with no obligation.
-Please see my website for more information about myself and my practice.
+I welcome all enquiries, which are treated confidentially and with no obligation.
+Please see my website (www.greenroomtherapy.uk) for more information about myself and my practice.

 What To Expect From Your First Session